-If you're looking for a unique, cost-effective alternative to a traditional single-family home, a manufactured home can be a compelling option.
-However, obtaining a Federal Housing Administration (FHA) manufactured home loan can be challenging for home buyers due to various factors, such as the age of the property and whether it is permanently attached to the land beneath it.
+If you’re looking for a unique, cost-effective alternative to a traditional single-family house, a manufactured home can be a compelling option.
+However, obtaining a Federal Housing Administration (FHA) manufactured home loan can be challenging for home buyers due to various factors, such as the age of the property and whether it’s permanently attached to the land beneath it.
+But thankfully, if you want to buy a manufactured home, an FHA loan may still be an option.

 What Is Considered A ‘Manufactured Home’?

-Relatedly, a modular home is a property that’s manufactured off-site and then assembled in pieces at the final location, while a mobile home is simply a manufactured home that was built before 1976, according to the Department of Housing and Urban Development.
+Relatedly, a modular home is a property that’s manufactured off-site and then assembled in pieces at the final location, while a mobile home is simply a manufactured home that was built before 1976, according to the U.S. Department of Housing and Urban Development (HUD).
+Any structures built after 1976 are just referred to as manufactured homes.

 See What You Qualify For